 Distribution: N - TAA (Nascimbene 2002).
 C - Abr (TSB 30609).
 S - Camp (Nimis & Tretiach 2004).

-Description: Thallus squamulose-subfruticose, homoiomerous, slightly gelatinous when wet, forming small, pillow-like, lobulate and umbilicate squamules 0.5-1.2 cm in diam.
-Upper surface black, but (at least in part) densely covered in a bluish pruina; peripheral lobules adpressed, flat, branched, sometimes imbricate; central lobules erect, cylindrical, simple or sparingly branched.
-Apothecia 8-13 in each squamule, terminal on the central lobules, or laminar in the peripheral ones, first immersed and urceolate, but soon expanded and clearly lecanorine, 0.5-1 mm across, with a dark reddish brown, concave to flat, often pruinose disc, and a thick prominent, first smooth then rugose thalline margin.
-Proper exciple well-developed, 25-40 µm wide; epithecium yellowish, to 25 µm high; hymenium colourless, 100-150 µm high, the hymenial gel I+ blue; paraphyses moniliform, 3-4.5 µm thick, the terminal cell much swollen and to 7 µm thick; hypothecium colourless, 30-50-100 µm high in central part.
-Asci 8-spored, cylindrical-clavate, thin-walled, with an amyloid apical cap.
-Ascospores 1-celled, hyaline broadly ellipsoid to subfusiform, 12-15(-17) x 8-10(-11) µm.
-Pycnidia immersed, globose.
+Description: Thallus squamulose-subfruticose, homoiomerous, slightly gelatinous when wet, in section with a loosely reticulate network of 3-5 µm thick hyphae enclosing groups of cyanobacterial cells, consisting of small, pillow-like, lobulate and umbilicate 0.5-1.2 cm wide squamules, the surface black, but (at least in part) densely covered in a bluish pruina; peripheral lobules adpressed, flat, branched, sometimes imbricate, 300-400 µm thick; central lobules erect, cylindrical, simple or sparingly branched.
+Apothecia pycnoascocarps, 8-13 in each squamule, terminal on the central lobules or laminar in the peripheral ones, at first immersed and urceolate but soon expanded and clearly lecanorine, 0.5-1 mm across, with a dark reddish brown, concave to flat, often pruinose disc, and a thick, prominent, initially smooth then rugose thalline margin.
+Proper exciple cupular, 25-40 µm wide; epithecium yellowish, up to 25 µm high; hymenium colourless, 100-150 µm high, the hymenial gel I+ blue; paraphyses mostly simple, 3-4.5 µm thick, moniliform in upper part, the terminal cell much swollen, to 7 µm wide; hypothecium colourless, 30-100 µm high in central part.
+Asci 8-spored, cylindrical-clavate, thin-walled, with an amyloid external apical cap.
+Ascospores 1-celled, hyaline broadly ellipsoid to subglobose, 12-15(-17) x 8-10(-11) µm, the wall 1-2 µm thick.
+Pycnidia immersed, globose, unilocular, 150-175 µm wide.
 Conidia hyaline, ellipsoid or bacilliform, 3-4 x c.
 1.5 µm.
-Photobiont cyanobacterial, chroococcoid, of a few cells 7-12 µm diam. surrounded by a gelatinous sheath which is yellowish brown to purple near the thallus surface.
+Photobiont cyanobacterial, chroococcoid, of a few 7-12 µm wide cells surrounded by a gelatinous sheath which is colourless in inner parts, yellowish brown near the thallus surface.
 Spot tests: all negative.
-Chemistry: no lichen substances.
+Chemistry: without lichen substances.

 Note: on sunny seepage tracks of calciferous rocks, not common, but perhaps more widespread below the montane belt.